-Cities today shoulder the largest responsibility in the size and the growth of the Ecological Footprint,
+Cities shape the size and growth of the Ecological Footprint,

 as our recent report on the Mediterranean region showed.
-This trend will continue, as 70% to 80% of the global population is expected to live in urban areas by 2050.
+This trend will continue, as 70% to 80% of all people is expected to live in urban areas by 2050.

-Consequently, smart city planning and urban development strategies are instrumental to balancing the supply of natural capital and human demand for it.
-Examples include energy-efficient buildings and adequate public transportation.
+Consequently, smart city planning and urban development strategies are instrumental to make sure there is enough natural capital and to avoid excessive human demand that would erode it.
+Examples include energy-efficient buildings, integrated zoning, compact cities, and effective options for people-powered and public transportation.

 UN Sustainable Development Goal 11 Sustainable Cities and Communities features several 2030 targets, including: